INSERT AG PIC

 31. I am a big music fan.
 In contrast, my husband owned only one cassette tape when we got married, and someone had left it in the back of his car.

-32. I read the local newspaper everyday and Time, US Weekly, The New Yorker and the Sunday New York Times every week.
+the local newspaper everyday and Time, US Weekly, The New Yorker and the Sunday New York Times every week.
 Today I rely on Feedly on my iPad mini for most of my news.

 33. I have two sisters.
 I don’t have any first cousins.